 Authorizing additional rounds of military base closings could lead to an increase in the amount of future funding necessary to accelerate environmental restoration activities.
-While Congress has rejected proposals for the past three years to close additional facilities beyond those designated in 1995, Senator McCain introduced a bill (S. 258) on January 20, 1999, that would authorize new rounds of base closings in 2001 and 2003.
-The amount of funding that would be necessary to accelerate environmental restoration activities at additional bases designated for closure would depend on the type and extent of contamination present at such facilities.
-Costs to accelerate cleanup could be high if the bases selected for closure contain severely contaminated sites that are on the National Priorities List under the Superfund program.
+While Congress has rejected proposals to close additional facilities beyond those designated in 1995, Senator McCain introduced a bill (S. 258) in the first session of the 106th Congress on January 20, 1999, which would have authorized new rounds of base closings in 2001 and 2003.
+The amount of funding that would have been necessary to accelerate environmental restoration activities at additional bases designated for closure would have depended on the type and extent of contamination present at such facilities.
+Costs to accelerate cleanup could have been high if the bases selected for closure contained severely contaminated sites that were on the National Priorities List under the Superfund program.
 During floor debate over the National Defense Authorization Act for FY2001 (H.R.
 4205), the Senate rejected an amendment introduced by Senator McCain which would have authorized additional rounds of base closures and realignments in 2003 and 2005.